shriramsingh13/java-challenge/readme.md

 -For directly log-in on login page :http://localhost:8080/employee -Please **username : admin** and **password : admin**

-#### I recommend to please use UI for get the better experience of this application so login and singup go to page: http://localhost:8080/login
+#### I recommend to please use UI for getting better experience of this application so for login or singup please go to page: http://localhost:8080/login

 ### Documentation